chronark/terraform-provider-vercel/docs/resources/env.md

 - **type** (String) The type can be `plain`, `secret`, or `system`.
 - **value** (String) If the type is `plain`, a string representing the value of the environment variable.
 If the type is `secret`, the secret ID of the secret attached to the environment variable.
 If the type is `system`, the name of the System Environment Variable.

+### Optional

+- **team_id** (String) By default, you can access resources contained within your own user account.
+To access resources owned by a team, you can pass in the team ID

 ### Read-Only

 - **created_at** (Number) A number containing the date when the variable was created in milliseconds.